sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 ## Task 1: Introduction

+This room introduces us to the basics of cyber threat intelligence.
 In this room, we will learn:
 * The basics of CTI and its various classifications
 * The lifecycle followed to deploy and use intelligence during threat investigations
 * Frameworks and standards used in distributing intelligence